rrenomeron/ublue-tr/README.md

 For the Silverblue Images (``ghcr.io/rrenomeron/ublue-tr``):

-- Visual Studio Code RPM installed with Cascadia Code fonts
+- Visual Studio Code RPM installed
 - Libvirt/Virt-Manager installed on host
+- Docker CE installed with rootful Docker disabled
 - Dash-to-Dock enabled by default, skipping Overview on login
 - Appindicators enabled by default
 - Logo Menu enabled by default (like Bluefin)
+- Cascadia Code set as default monospace font
+- Windows have minimize and maximize buttons (like Ubuntu and Bluefin)

 For the Bluefin Images (``ghcr.io/rrenomeron/bluefin-tr-dx`` or ``ghcr.io/rrenomero/bluefin-tr``):